l-aldarondo/MechaCar_Statistical_Analysis/README.md

 - Run t-tests to determine if the manufacturing lots are statistically different from the mean population.

--Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
+- Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
 For each statistical analysis, you’ll write a summary interpretation of the findings.

 ## Resources